berndkuennen/lint_trilogy/Readme.md

 This page offers a comfortable HTML form to enter a JSON and lint it.
 On clicking the button, the app checks the JSON and gives feedback as an unordered list, or, in best case, tells you that the JSON ist valid.

 ### /lint/json/csv
 This interface accepts POST requests and awaits the JSON in the field _json_.
-Response is given as CSV list, which remains empty (zero lines) if the JSON is valid.
+Response is given as CSV list (content type text/csv), which remains empty (zero lines) if the JSON is valid.

 Example:
 ```